wise case study

 Question: Would the length in steps to acquire a card deter you at all?

 Question: If it is absolutely necessary that you acquire a card from this bank, how many steps are you willing to complete?

-It would be important to incorporate a large customer feedback sample size in order to account for some of the disingenuous remarks and reviews.
+It would be important to incorporate a larger customer feedback sample size in order to account for some of the disingenuous remarks and reviews.
 It would be even more accurate to have the ability to filter the reviews or to screen the customers in order to guarantee accountability.
 From the data gathered, the biggest pain points of the registration process were the inability to edit information and the friction that came from accessing customer service.
 Unless the customer was in dire need of the card, this would deter 30% of registrants who didn’t fill out the form 100% accurately from completing or correcting the registration, and therefore from using their card if they received one.

 Create a ‘back’ button in order to return to a previous page and edit information.

-Provide a ‘review info’ page after finishing registration.
-This would lead to a review info page where the customer could review, edit and approve information before submitting. (text example below)
+Provide a ‘review info’ pop-up after finishing registration.
+This would lead to a review info page where the customer could review, edit and approve information before submitting (text example below).

-If error was made during registration, chatbot should direct customer to cancel card and then reregister.
+If error was made during registration, Chatbot should direct customer to cancel card and then reregister again.
 If card has not been sent out yet, the customer should be reimbursed all being possible through using the Chatbot.

 Is this correct?
 Please make sure all your info is correct, then select continue.